The Florida House Call Project

 - Cohen S. Differentials in the Concentration of Health Expenditures across Population Subgroups in the U.S., 2012.
 Statistical Brief (Medical Expenditure Panel Survey (US).
 Rockville, MD: Agency for Healthcare Research and Quality; 2012.

-HCCI is grateful to the Retirement Research Foundation for Aging for its philanthropic support of The Florida House Call Project.
+HCCI is grateful to the RRF Foundation for Aging for its philanthropic support of The Florida House Call Project.